 Richard: By speaking to a whole of market mortgage broker.
 Not only will they take your circumstances into account, they will also assess the lenders based on the interest rate, the fees they charge, their timescales plus much more to recommend the most suitable product in the whole of the mortgage market.

-What are the benefits of a mortgage advisor?
+What are the benefits of a mortgage adviser?

 Richard: A mortgage is undoubtedly one of the biggest financial commitments you can make, so it’s important to speak to an expert who can take your circumstances and all your needs into account to essentially advise you on a mortgage product that is best suited to you.